fac-17/CGKO-Week3/README.md

 ## User Journey

-A young family expecting a baby and they are looking for a place in a safe area.
+A young family expecting a baby islooking for a house to buy in a safe area.

-They have an idea about where they want to live but they would like to know local crime rates and house prices.
+They have an idea about where they want to live but would like to know local crime rates and house prices.

-> After the issues with our first API choice we had to change the user story slightly:
+> After major issues with the Zoopla API we had to adjust the user story slightly:

 A young family expecting a baby is looking for a place in a safe area, and would like to know about the number of recent crimes by category.